HyDeFuse: Provably Convergent Denoiser-Driven Hyperspectral Fusion: Fusion Algorithm

 We first give the construction of the bandwise denoiser $\cV$, which is more straightforward.
 For each band $1 \leqslant b \leqslant L_s$, we define a kernel matrix $\K^{(b)}$, whose components are

-where \begin{itemize} \item $\phi$ is a multivariate Gaussian (RBF) kernel function, \item $h$ is a symmetric hat function supported on a square window around the origin, and \item $\p_i$ and $\p_j$ are the (vectorized) patches around pixels $i$ and $j$ extracted from a guide image, e.g., a surrogate of the ground truth constructed from the observed images~\cite{nair2021fixed,gavaskar2020plug}. \end{itemize}
+where \begin{itemize} \item $\p_i$ and $\p_j$ are the (vectorized) patches around pixels $i$ and $j$ that are extracted from a guide image, a surrogate of the ground truth constructed from the observed images~\cite{nair2021fixed,gavaskar2020plug}. \item $\phi_2$ is a multivariate Gaussian (RBF) kernel,